shubhamdangi/shubhamdangi/README.md

 ### Hey there!
 <h1>I'm Shubham ⚡ </h1>
 <h2>&#x1F4BB; &nbsp;A Software Development Engineer from Gurugram, India.<br>
-&#x1F499; &nbsp;Love to create things that truly lays an impact on someone's life.<br>
+&#x1F499; &nbsp;Love to create things that truly lays an impact on people's lives.<br>
 ⚛️ &nbsp;Passionate web Developer with an entrepreneurial & creative mindset.<br>
 &#x1F4D6; &nbsp;Like to read about life, rise and fall of the empires, technology & InfoSec.</h2>